ava-labs/avalanche-docs/docs/subnets/create-a-local-subnet.md

 If you can't wait to for this tool's Fuji integration, you can use the `subnet-cli` tool to deploy your Subnet.

-First, export your subnet's genesis file with `avalanche subnet describe --genesis <subnetName>`.
+First, export your Subnet's genesis file with `avalanche subnet describe --genesis <subnetName>`.
 Then, use that genesis file to complete the instructions listed [here](./create-a-fuji-subnet.md#run-subnet-cli-wizard).

 ### Delete a Subnet Configuration